-Paper Deadline: The deadline for paper submission to ICML 2014 is at 23:59 Universal Time (3:59 Pacific Daylight Time) on the due dates (October 4, or January 31, depending on the review cycle).
+Paper Deadline: The deadline for paper submission to ICML 2016 is at 23:59 Universal Time (3:59 p.m.
+Pacific Standard Time) on February 5, 2016.
 If your full submission does not reach us by this time, it will not be considered for publication.
 There is no separate abstract submission.